The Best Restaurants In Bangkok: The IDEAL 27

 You’ll find that innate sense of hospitality at Samlor, too.
 Meaning ‘tricycle’ in Thai, it’s a name that hints at the more homely vibes this place exudes, complemented by its bare bricks interior and chalkboard specials menu.

 The signature dish here is without doubt the Samlor omlette, an obscene looking thing with a soufflé-like rise, crispy top and runny centre.
-Served simply with a little fish sauce and chilli, it’s no doubt a knockout, but certainly not the only dish that deserves your attention.
+Served simply with a little fish sauce and chilli, it’s no doubt a knockout, but certainly not the only dish that deserves your attention (of useful note; it can be ordered in a smaller, more manageable version for a third of its usual price).

 Even better, we think, is the slow-cooked wagyu beef krapow.
 Perfumed with deep-fried holy basil leaves, it’s an absurdly satisfying riff on Thailand’s favourite comfort food, which pretty much sums up the restaurant’s strongest suit, we think.
 Pair it with that omelette in place of your usual frilly fried egg, and you’ve got yourself a pretty perfect meal.
 As long as there’s plenty of jasmine rice to hand, of course…